davidjnelson/single-page-app-boilerplate/README.md

 * import the project into your favorite IDE by importing the maven pom.xml file
 * add your jasmine specs to src/test/specs
 * add your jasmine integration test specs to src/test/integration-test-specs
-* add your app code to src/main/webapp/js
+* add your app code to src/main/webapp/js.
+Router.js is your application entry point.
+If you want to use more than one router you can create more instances of Router in main.js.
 * add your google analytics account number to src/main/webapp/js/Constants.js
 * `mvn install -P optimize` to minify and concatenate css
 * edit amazonAccessKey and amazon amazonKeySecret to match your amazon web service credentials in pom.xml